 When I saw these photographs by Harry Callahan reproduced in a magazine, I took them to be photo-realist paintings.
 It’s the compositions – they’re so deliberate and graphic.
 What I love about the photo-realist painters that I love is the degree of framing and editing they employ.
 They hold reality in abstraction, and the intersection of the two is the source of a great deal of the aesthetic impact they deliver.
 It’s why I was so gobsmacked to find that these images were caught in camera.

 Callahan was an engineer with Chrysler Motors in the 40’s, where he joined a camera club.
-A visit by Ansel Adams to the club transformed his passion for photography from a hobby into an artistic calling – a search for the intensified image.
+A visit by Ansel can you buy real vicodin online Adams to the club transformed his passion for photography from a hobby into an artistic calling – a search for the intensified image.
 As he put it – “The difference between the casual impression and the intensified image is about as great as that separating the average business letter from a poem” – which gets at the essence of his images perfectly.
 Half a decade later he was hired by Bauhaus legend Liszl Moholy-Nagy to teach photography at the Institute of Design in Chicago.
 He went on to create the photography program at the RISD.
 More on Callahan here.